Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

  */
 fun testStringExtension() {}
 ```

+> Note: the behaviour for links to extension properties is the same as for links to extension functions and while a
+> document will mostly use `function` in text, it could be treated as `function/property`.

 In case there are multiple extensions with the same name in the same package but different receiver, it's possible to
 refer to a specific extension via `[Type.functionName]` (this is a specific case of links to overloaded declarations: